 If the number of trustees is less than the number fixed as the quorum, the continuing trustees or trustee may act only for the purpose of filling vacancies or of calling a general meeting.

-Questions shall be determined by a majority of votes of the members of the committee present and voting on the question, but in the case of equality of votes, the chairman of the meeting shall have a second or ‘casting’ vote.
+Questions shall be determined by a majority of votes of the trustees present and voting on the question, but in the case of equality of votes, the chair of the meeting shall have a second or ‘casting’ vote.

 The committee shall keep minutes of the proceedings at meetings of the trustees and any sub-committee, and shall ensure that these are stored safely, and that they are available for inspection as required.

-The trustees may appoint one or more sub-committees, consisting of three or more members of the committee, for the purpose of making any enquiry or supervising or performing any function or duty which, in the opinion of the committee, would be more conveniently undertaken or carried out by a sub-committee: provided that all acts and proceedings of any such sub-committee shall be fully and promptly reported to the committee.
+The trustees may appoint one or more sub-committees, consisting of three or more trustees, for the purpose of making any enquiry or supervising or performing any function or duty which, in the opinion of the trustees, would be more conveniently undertaken or carried out by a sub-committee: provided that all acts and proceedings of any such sub-committee shall be fully and promptly reported to the committee.

-Where the Society has a paid conductor or musical director, he or she may attend
+Where the Charity has a conductor or music director, he or she may attend

-committee meetings except when his/her position is being considered.
+trustee meetings except when his/her position is being considered.
 He/she shall not be eligible to vote in a committee meeting.

+(14) Participation in meetings by electronic means;

+(a) A meeting may be held by suitable electronic means agreed by the charity trustees in which each participant may communicate with all the other participants.

+(b) Any charity trustee participating at a meeting by suitable electronic means agreed by the charity trustees in which a participant or participants may communicate with all the other participants shall qualify as being present at the meeting

+(c) Meetings held by electronic means must comply with rules for meetings, including voting by suitable electronic means.

 Conflicts of interests and conflicts of loyalties

-A Society trustee must:
+A Charity trustee must:

-declare the nature and extent of any interest, direct or indirect, which he or she has in a proposed transaction or arrangement with the Society or in any transaction or arrangement entered into by the Society which has not been previously declared; and
+declare the nature and extent of any interest, direct or indirect, which he or she has in a proposed transaction or arrangement with the Charity or in any transaction or arrangement entered into by the Charity which has not been previously declared; and

-absent himself or herself from any discussions of the Society trustees in which it is
+absent himself or herself from any discussions of the Charity trustees in which it is

 possible that a conflict will arise between his or her duty to act solely in the interests of the

-Society and any personal interest (including but not limited to any personal financial interest).
+Charity and any personal interest (including but not limited to any personal financial interest).

 Any trustee absenting himself or herself from any discussions in accordance with this clause must not vote or be counted as part of the quorum in any decision of the trustees on the

 matter.